rainerpm/CSAssignmentChecker/README.md

-# CSAssignmentChecker
+# Computer Science Assignment Checker (CSAC)

 ### Overview

-The **CSAssignmentChecker.py** (aka **CSAC**) program verifies python or java assignments submitted by students. **CSAC** supports basic verification for Python programs and more advanced verification for JAVA programs.
+The **CSAC.py** program verifies python or java assignments submitted by students. **CSAC** supports basic verification for Python programs and more advanced verification for JAVA programs.
 Student assignments are organized into assignment groups, each of which has a *scoreboard* file showing the results for each student.
 [Demo video](https://youtu.be/nl750S_3hOY).

 ### Requirements
 The following programs are required to be installed on your computer (the programs in parenthesis are what I use, but can be replaced with something equivalent by updating the customize.py file).